Vibecodr basics

 Interactive, configurable, social, remixable.

-The point of a vibe is not that it is "frontend-only."
-The point is that it is the part of the project people can actually interact with and pass around.
+A vibe is the part of the project people can actually open, interact with, and pass around.

 Playable demos, tools, toys, explainers, and experiments.